t3rn/t3rn/docs/main/docs/resources/security.md

 t3rn’s smart contracts have been audited by Halborn, Quantstamp, and SR Labs, reflecting our commitment to robust security.

 The **core mission of t3rn** is to empower developers and users with a reliable platform for interoperable decentralized applications.
-Cross-chain interoperability presents unique challenges, especially in ensuring transactions are executed securely without exposing vulnerabilities.
+Crosschain interoperability presents unique challenges, especially in ensuring transactions are executed securely without exposing vulnerabilities.
 To address these, t3rn combines fault tolerance, validation mechanisms, and a focus on trustless, decentralized architecture.

 ### **Scope of This Documentation**

-This document is intended for developers, auditors, and users seeking a deep understanding of t3rn's secure and reliable cross-chain operations.
+This document is intended for developers, auditors, and users seeking a deep understanding of t3rn's secure and reliable crosschain operations.
 Topics include:

 - A detailed examination of the **order flow**, focusing on smart contracts and Executors.
 - Validation and fault tolerance mechanisms.